FilipeNV1/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 ### - Cognitive Walkthrough

 #### Method
-[Briefly described  the method you used for the Cognitive Walkthrough analysis. ]

 We chose simple tasks and put ourselves in the user's shoes

 #### Task Selection and Task Analysis

-[Which tasks did you select and why.
-What are the subtasks entailed for each ]

 Register new vehicle
 Register service